Turkey's currency slumps on U.S. visa spat

 A later statement from the Turkish embassy in Washington D.C. was almost identically worded.

-The latest moves by both governments mean they will stop processing visas for all non-immigrants, which includes both tourists and business travelers.
+The latest moves by both governments mean they will stop processing all visas except those for applicants who are seeking to emigrate.
+That will make it much harder for Americans to visit Turkey for business or leisure.

+Trade between the U.S. and Turkey was worth about $17 billion in 2016.
+That means Turkey is below Vietnam, Thailand and Malaysia in the list of major U.S. trading partners.